cellino-biotech/cellino-biotech.github.io/docs/environment/mac.md

 pyenv global 3.9.6
 ```

-Confirm that the commands python and pip point to the correct executables (path should include the indicated `.pyenv` directory):
+Confirm that the commands `python` and `pip` point to the correct executables (path should include the indicated `.pyenv` directory):

 ```zsh
 which python # /Users/user/.pyenv/shims/python
 which pip # /Users/user/.pyenv/shims/pip
 ```

+### Troubleshooting
 If the terminal output for each path does not include .pyenv/shims, then try restarting the console and run the commands a second time.
-If the output still resembles /usr/bin/python, alter your `.bashrc` (your terminal config) as follows
+If the output still resembles `/usr/bin/python`, alter your `.bashrc` (your terminal config) as follows:
 ```sh
 echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.profile
 echo 'export PATH="$PYENV_ROOT/bin:$PATH"' >> ~/.profile